a-rashid-saaka/Active-Directory-installation/README.md

   <h2> Conclusion</h2>

 <p>
 We have finished the setup of Active Directory.
 We configured it on the Domain Controller, creating a forest and an administrator account.
 We also connected Client-1 to the domain.
-In the next project, we will create users and test different Active Directory scenarios.. </p>
+In the next projects, we will create users and test different Active Directory scenarios.. </p>